bwright70/RasberryPiPico/README.md

 Pictures / Gifs of your work should go here.
 You need to communicate what your thing does.

+### Wiring

+This may not be applicable to all assignments.
+Anything where you wire something up, include the wiring diagram here.
+The diagram should be clear enough that I can recreate the wiring from scratch.

 ### Code

 ```